 A sunburn or tan is a clear sign of skin damage from solar UV radiation.
 Although all skin types can be affected, fairer skin is at increased risk.
 UV radiation has also been linked to cancer of the eye.

-In Australia there is a strong association between solar UV radiation and skin cancer, making skin cancer highly preventable.
+In Australia, there is a strong association between solar UV radiation and skin cancer.
+Making skin cancer highly preventable.
 In fact, it is one of the most preventable cancers.
 By using sun protective measures, you can significantly reduce your risk.

 Skin cancer is one of the most preventable cancers.